redhat-developer/vscode-extension-tester/README.md

 </p>

 <p align="center">
 <b>ExTester</b>: Your Essential UI Testing Companion for <a href="https://code.visualstudio.com/">Visual Studio Code</a> Extensions!<br>Seamlessly execute UI tests with <a href="https://www.npmjs.com/package/selenium-webdriver">Selenium WebDriver</a>, ensuring robustness and reliability in your extension development journey.
 Simplify UI testing for your VS Code extensions and elevate the quality of your user interface effortlessly.
-Dive into efficient testing with ExTester today!
+Dive into efficient testing with ExTester today! dummy change
 </p><br/>

 ### Features